-Focusing now in Figure \ref{All_latex}, the Sachs-Wolfe effect correspond to the two plots in the first row.
-As it can be observed, changing $A_{SW}$ affects the whole TT and TE angular power spectra.
-In particular, increasing the $A_{SW}$ parameter increases both peaks and troughs in the temperature power spectrum, while for the cross correlation between temperature and E-mode polarization the peaks are increased and the troughs are decreased.
-The second row of plots correspond to the Doppler effect.
-This effect is important in the intermediate and small scales ($\ell \geq 10$).
-It increases both peaks and troughs in the temperature power spectrum, but not in the same amount, while for the TE power spectrum the peaks are increased and the troughs are decreased.
+Focusing now on Figure \ref{All_latex}, the Sachs-Wolfe effect corresponds to the two plots in the first row.
+As can be seen, changing $A_{SW}$ affects the entire TT and TE angular power spectrum.
+In particular, increasing the parameter $A_{SW}$ increases both peaks and valleys in the TT power spectrum, while for the TE angular power spectrum peaks increase and valleys decrease.
+The second row of plots corresponds to the Doppler effect.
+This effect is important at intermediate and small scales ($\ell \geq 10$).
+It increases both peaks and valleys in the temperature power spectrum, but not to the same extent.
+In the TE angular power spectrum, the peaks increase and the valleys decrease.

 The effect of varying the $A_{Pol}$ parameter is also shown in Figure \ref{All_latex}.
-The polarization contribution effect produces a phase shift, both in the TT and TE power spectra, affecting mainly the second and following peaks.
-Also, this effect lifts the temperature and polarization power spectra when $A_{Pol}$ is increased, specially for the EE and TE angular power spectra because $A_{Pol}$ acts as a multiplicative constant to the spectrum in these two situations.
-The fourth row correspond to the early Integrated Sachs-Wolfe effect, which has its greatest impact in the first peak both in TT and TE, in both cases increasing the height of the first peak when $A_{eISW}$ is increased.
-Finally in the last row, the effect of varying the $A_{lISW}$ parameter is shown.
-The late Integrated Sachs-Wolfe effect has its greatest impact on the large scales ($\ell \leq 30$) both in the TT and EE power spectra, increasing the height of the TT power spectrum and decreasing the height of the TE power spectrum at low $\ell$ when $A_{lISW}$ is increased.
+The effect of the polarization contribution produces a phase shift in both the TT and TE angular power spectra, mainly affecting the second and following peaks.
+In addition, this effect raises the temperature and polarization power spectra when $A_{Pol}$ is increased, especially for the EE and TE angular power spectra, since $A_{Pol}$ acts as a multiplicative constant of the spectra in these two situations.
+The fourth row corresponds to the early Integrated Sachs-Wolfe effect, which has its greatest impact on the first peak in both TT and TE.
+In both cases the height of the first peak increases as $A_{eISW}$ increases.
+Finally, in the last row, the effect of varying the $A_{lISW}$ parameter is shown.
+The late Integrated Sachs-Wolfe effect has its largest impact at large scales ($A_{lISW}$) in both the TT and TE power spectra.
+It increases the height of the TT angular power spectrum and decreases the height of the TE angular power spectrum at low $\ell$ when $A_{lISW}$ is increased.

-Finally in Figure \ref{lensing_latex} the effects of varying the $A_{L}$ parameter are shown.
-The lensing effect smooths the TT, EE and TE angular power spectra, especially in small scales, and multiplies by a factor $A_L$ the lensing power spectra.
+Finally, in Figure \ref{lensing_latex} the effects of varying the $A_{L}$ parameter are shown.
+The lensing effect smooths the TT, EE and TE angular power spectra, especially in small scales, and multiplies by a factor $A_L$ the lensing power spectrum.